Shadows of rotating black holes in plasma environments with aberration effects: Shadow of a black hole in a plasma environment

-where the choice of sign will depend on the distribution and density of the plasma under consideration.
+\end{widetext} where the choice of sign will depend on the distribution and density of the plasma.
 For a wide variety of distributions, including those to be discussed in this paper, these equations have a solution only if the $+$ sign is taken \cite{PyT_2017}.